cryptolok/EPMG/README.md

 #### Mathematics

-Since we add 2 characters in the end, they woun't count for complexity.
+Since we add 2 characters in the end, they won't count for complexity.

 We are left with 16 "random" characters selected out of Base64, so 64 possibilities for each-one, which gives us: